TopoMap: A Feature-based Semantic Discriminator of the Topographical Regions in the Test Input Space: Introduction

 The results indicate that the topographical maps constructed by \topomap contain regions that are clearly discernible and grounded in meaningful feature selection.
 Furthermore, the human study suggests that participants’ judgements are consistent with those of \topomap when separating inputs into map regions, particularly in cases where the dataset images are easy to interpret.

 We empirically evaluated whether aggregations of \topomap's clusters are indicative of the presence of DL failures.
 To do this, we applied mutation analysis and aggregated the clusters based on their ability to kill a mutated DL system.
 Fig.~\ref{fig:demo_intro} (right) shows an example in which aggregations made up of only two clusters or fewer are capable of killing the available mutants.
 The plot shows how the inputs responsible for triggering a misbehaviour in the tested DL system can be found to be concentrated in a few clusters, sometimes even just one.
 Finally, comparing side by side the two panels of Fig.~\ref{fig:demo_intro}, we can notice how the killing clusters exhibit some spatial proximity, e.g. in the case of the pairs of clusters (6, 7) and (5, 8), which supports our conjecture on the existence of a topographical structure behind the failure-inducing inputs.

-Experimental results show that our approach can identify mutation killing inputs very efficiently \changed{achieving a killing probability of 100\% with just 9\% of the inputs}, while random selection of the same number of inputs leads to a much lower killing (hence failure) probability of 65\%.
+Our results show that the maps produced by \topomap differ substantially from those generated by state-of-the-art approach DeepHyperion, revealing complementary structural representations of the input space.
+Moreover, \topomap consistently enables more effective and denser identification of fault-revealing inputs, while requiring no manual feature engineering, highlighting its potential for scalable and automated testing of deep learning systems.
+Moreover, our approach can identify mutation killing inputs very efficiently \changed{achieving a killing probability of 100\% with just 9\% of the inputs}, while random selection of the same number of inputs leads to a much lower killing (hence failure) probability of 65\%.
 This work aims to be a first stepping stone for a model-agnostic segmentation of the input space and the subsequent identification of critical regions where to locate and generate new test input instances that have a high chance of exposing deficiencies of the DL model under test.

 The paper is organised as follows: Sec.~\ref{sec:relatedwork} illustrates the recent advances in research on related fields.
 Sec.~\ref{sec:back} introduces some background on embedding computation and clustering.
 Sec.~\ref{sec:approach} describes our approach, followed by its empirical assessment in Sec.~\ref{sec:exp}.
 Sec.~\ref{sec:results} analyses the results of the experiments, and finally, we draw our conclusions in Sec.~\ref{sec:concl}.